Higinio "Nino" Díaz

+Biography

 Diaz was born in Guantánamo to a peasant family.
 His father Valentín Díaz y Díaz, was born in Galicia, and his mother, América Ané Galiano, was a Criollo - born in Cuba but to Spanish parents.

 During the Cuban Revolution, in the war to overthrow the Cuban dictator Fulgencio Batista, Diaz was a guerrilla army unit commander in the revolutionary 26th of July Movement, under the direct supervision of Fidel Castro in the Sierra Maestra mountains.
 However, in 1959, Diaz became one of the first revolutionary officers to turn against Castro, and fled the country.

 On June 8, 1960, Diaz signed a denouncement of the Castro Government "for betraying the revolution."
 Other signatories of this document included Manuel Artime, Ricardo Lorie, and Michel Yabor.

 In October 1960, Diaz returned to Cuba on a clandestine mission to rouse peasants in the countryside of Oriente Province against the Castro regime.
 This mission lasted until December.

 Later, he was sent by the United States military to the Jungle Operations Training Center in the Panama Canal Zone.

 Around this time, the FBI received a tip that there was an alleged kidnapping plot against Diaz, but he was not home.

 After this, Diaz was trained with the rest of the Special Battalion at Camp Beauregard.

 Operation Mars was planned initially by Vice President Richard Nixon, and kept from the desk of JFK.
 However, Diaz himself was also not consulted in the planning of Operation Mars, of which he was expected to command the primary ground force.

 The text of the original Operations Order read:"Infiltrate Oriente Province, organize, direct, and control operations designed to harass, interdict and isolate Castro security elements and ultimately gain control of the operational area."The plan of Operation Mars was to land at the beach near Baracoa.
 Diaz was orally promised three days of aerial bombardment to support his mission that would occur prior to his departure from Louisiana, but the bombings never happened.
 Those bombings were called off by someone in the civilian political sphere officially "In order to reduce the appearance of a major military operation which would indicate U.S. involvement."